monarchwadia/conways-game-engine/changeblog/2020-04-25-adding-ts-and-jest.md

 }
 ```

 ( I used `--watchAll` instead of `--watch`.
 Jest's `--watch` command only runs tests on files that have diffed.
-For now, we have so few tests, and our project is so lightweight, that a comprehensive test of all files would let me sleep better at night.
+For now, I have so few tests, and my project is so lightweight, that a comprehensive test of all files would let me sleep better at night.
 So, I'm using `--watchAll`).

 I added a few simple tests in `/test`, then run `yarn test`, and here is our output: